Workers’ Compensation Attorney in Gwinnett County

-Workers in Georgia who become injured on the job have a right to file a workers’ compensation claim to get the medical care they need and cope with the financial impact of a workplace injury.
-But a lot of workers are reluctant to bring a claim against their employer.
-They may like their employer or fear retaliation.
+Workers in Georgia who become injured on the job have a right to file workers’ compensation claims to get the medical care they need and cope with the financial impacts of workplace injuries.
+But many workers are reluctant to bring claims against their employers.
+They may like their employers or fear retaliation.
 However, the laws provide protections for injured employees, and also protect employers.
-So if you have any question as to whether to bring a claim, the best thing to do is talk to a workers’ compensation attorney in Duluth Georgia at Brauns Law to go over your case.
+So if you have any question as to whether to bring a claim, the best thing to do is talk to a workers’ compensation attorney.
+In Gwinnett County, contact Brauns Law to go over your case.

-Workers’ compensation is an insurance program that your employer participates in as required by Georgia law.
-Workers’ compensation lets workers get the income benefits and medical care they need after an injury and protects employers from lawsuits.
-You will bring your claim against your employer’s insurance carrier, not the employer itself in most cases.
+Workers’ compensation is an insurance program in which your employer participates as required by Georgia law.
+Workers’ compensation lets workers get the income benefits and medical care they need after a workplace injury and protects employers from lawsuits.
+In most cases, you will bring your claim against your employer’s insurance carrier, not the employer itself.

-While you generally are not able to sue your employer under workers’ compensation laws, there are certain cases where you may be able to file a lawsuit against your employer, though this is rare.
+While you generally are not able to sue your employer under workers’ compensation laws, in certain cases you may file a lawsuit against your employer.

-However, in some cases a party other than you, your employer, or a co-worker is at fault for an injury at work.
-For example, if you are driving within the scope of your employment, and another driver causes an accident, then that third-party driver could be liable.
+In other cases, a party other than you, your employer, or a co-worker is at fault for an injury at work.
+For example, if you are driving within the scope of your employment and another driver causes an accident, then that driver could be liable.
 You can file a third-party claim in addition to filing for workers’ compensation benefits.

 David Brauns will help you handle these third-party claims in addition to your workers’ compensation claim, and explain how one affects the other.

-Types of Accidents & Injuries That May Qualify for Workers’ Compensation
+Types of Accidents and Injuries That May Qualify for Workers’ Compensation

-Some common types of accidents in which people can be injured at work include the following:
+Some common types of accidents in which people can be injured at work include:

 - Trips and falls

 - Construction-related injuries